🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 The DEX Route

-First of all, DEXs - decentralized exchanges.
-As with any new asset out there, before being listed on major exchange platforms such as Binance, Kraken, or Coinbase, tokens are available to be traded on specific DEXs.
+As with any new asset out there, before being listed on major exchange platforms such as Binance, Kraken, or Coinbase, tokens are often available to be traded on specific DEXs.
+However, that's not the case for Pi coin.
+As of the time of writing, the coin is not available on any DEXs yet.
+But you can't say that there is 0% chance that it will be available at some point in the future.

-Which DEX Pi would be supported on is currently unclear, but the good part here is that it doesn’t really matter - individuals looking into how to sell Pi Network coin will be glad to hear that the process is very similar with most decentralized exchanges on the market.
+Which DEX Pi would be supported on is still currently unclear, but the good part here is that it doesn’t really matter - individuals looking into how to sell Pi Network coin will be glad to hear that the process would be very similar to most decentralized exchanges on the market.

 So, for simplicity’s sake, I’ll be using PancakeSwap as an example.

-Step 1: If you’re looking to buy Pi coins, you’ll need some cryptocurrencies in your dedicated wallet.
-I’d suggest using MetaMask, together with a Ledger hardware wallet (for maximum security).
+If you’re looking to buy Pi coins, you’ll need some cryptocurrencies in your dedicated wallet.
+I’d suggest using MetaMask, together with a hardware wallet like the Ledger Stax (for maximum security).

 You can purchase the required cryptocurrency on a major exchange platform, such as Binance, for fiat money.
 Let’s assume that you’ll need BNB coins - they can be bought very easily via the aforementioned method.